Enel North America: Operations and business areas

 Enel North America provides businesses, utilities, municipalities, and other commercial energy users with energy solutions, including renewable power generation, demand response, distributed energy resources, electric vehicle charging, energy trading, advisory and consulting services.
 In the United States and Canada, it has operations through its renewables, advanced energy services, and Energy & Commodity Management divisions.

 Enel North America's renewables business is specialized in the development, long-term owning and operation of renewable energy plants.
 In the U.S. & Canada, it operates 64 renewable energy power plants – including wind, solar, and geothermal power – for a total capacity of over 9.6 GW.
 It is present in 14 U.S. states and 1 Canadian province.
 It produced 18 TWh in 2021, enough energy to power 1.6 million households/year.

 Enel North America's advanced energy services business is dedicated to the development of products and digital solutions for cities, homes, and industries.
-It provides services and solutions that enable businesses and communities to create, store, use, and manage energy in an efficient and sustainable way.
 Enel X manages 4.7 GW of demand response capacity across utilities and businesses, with more than 70 behind-the-meter battery energy storage systems in operation or under contract.
 Though the Enel X division, Enel North America manages over $10.5 billion in customers’ annual energy spend for about 4,500 business customers, spanning more than 35,000 sites.

 Enel North America's Energy & Commodity Management division acts as an interface with the wholesale energy markets.
 It manages the integrated gross energy margin and dispatches the local generation fleet.
 The division is active in import/export activities and manages more than 7.6 GW, including wind and solar power.
 It operates in all power ISO markets and in Canada, with its main traded products including power, gas, Renewable Energy Credits (RECs), and weather.
 The division also provides energy management services and tailor-made products (e.g., PPA) to third parties.